cinnug-nodejs/workshop/part2_modules_1.md

 # Modules
-node has a very simple module system.
+node has a very simple module system (http://nodejs.org/api/modules.html).
 A module is a javascript file which exports functions or objects. modules can reference other modules.

 Below is an example of a simple module